Help With Child Support And Custody Modifications

 At Kalinoski Law Offices P.C. in Scranton, we have a thorough knowledge of the procedure and circumstances that must be shown to amend a court order.
 We can help you present or defend against an alleged change of circumstances in a request to modify child support or child custody.

-Common reasons that a parent may seek modifications to child support or child custody agreement include:
+Common situations that constitute a change in circumstances that may lead a parent to seek modifications to child support or child custody agreement include:

 - The need to move further away due to a new job or remarriage